 As Worcester has continued to grow and attract universities to the area, the firm is well positioned to capitalize on student housing and parking constraints, while it looks ahead to transforming this area.
 MG2 is in the process of master planning its parcels and repositioning the portfolio to take advantage of the new student inflow.
-The plan calls for continued renovation and development of what the firm has termed “The Grid District” into a student and young professional oriented mixed-use village.

 In 2014 MG2 realized that 1515 Hancock Street was a below market acquisition opportunity in the heart of Quincy Center.
 Included within the City’s Quincy Center Urban Revitalization District, the building represented a unique opportunity for the company to capitalize on and participate in the planned revival of Quincy Center into an attractive and desired place to live, shop, dine and work.

 The office building with ground floor retail needed renovation and active management to bring it back to life.
 The team embarked on upgrades to the approximately 130,000 square feet in 2014, and through active leasing has successfully re-tenanted the building over time.